pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/10_commands_pipelines.md

 #### With Body

-In case you would like to execute a single Command with a body, you have these options:
+In case you would like to execute a single Command with body data, you have these options:

 Settings | Description
 -- | --
 Endpoint: | `/api/v3/command/{command.name}?param1=value1&param2=value2`
 HTTP Method: | `POST`
 Request params: | Become the params of the command.
 Request body: | Becomes the body of the command.
-Content-Type: | Optionally set to the type of the body content.
+If `Content-Type` header is set to `application/json`, it will be provided as a JSON object in the body.
+If this header is missing or has a different value, a [content object](/docs/guides/contentobject) is instead provided in the body pointing to the body data.
+Content-Type: | Optionally.
+If set to `application/json` the body will be parsed to a JSON object and provided to the command body.
+In all other cases or if this header is missing, the body data is provided as [content object](/docs/guides/contentobject).
+Content-Length: | Mandatory in case the `Content-Type` is different from `application/json`.

 Example: